berk245/data4Life-application/README.md

    which is hypothetically the reason for sending the e-mail.
 (The methods used to populate the database can be seen in the populateDatabase.py file.)

-   After retrieving the subscribed users, the app sends a personalized mail to each user.
+   After retrieving the subscribed users, the app sends a personalized mail to each user / mocks the sending process.

 2. Process